feifeiji89/attribution-reporting-api/AGGREGATE.md

 See [flexible_filtering.md](https://github.com/patcg-individual-drafts/private-aggregation-api/blob/main/flexible_filtering.md) for more details.

-### Optional: aggregatable buckets
+### Optional: named budgets

-Aggregatable buckets is an optional feature that gives API callers the ability to manage `L1` contribution budget distribution across different aggregatable buckets or types of attributions, addressing common challenges such as:
+Named budgets is an optional feature that gives API callers the ability to manage `L1` contribution budget distribution across different aggregatable buckets or types of attributions, addressing common challenges such as: